Durvash/pms_api/README.md

-Project Management System (PMS)
+PHP Project Management System (PMS)

 Overview
-The Project Management System (PMS) is a comprehensive tool designed to streamline and enhance project management processes.
-Whether you're a solo entrepreneur or part of a large team, PMS provides a centralized platform to plan, track, and collaborate on projects effectively.
+The PHP Project Management System (PMS) is a robust tool developed in PHP to streamline and enhance project management processes.
+It serves as a centralized platform for planning, tracking, and collaborating on projects, suitable for individuals and teams of all sizes.

 Features

-Task Management:
+1. Task Management:

-Create and assign tasks to team members.
+•	Create and assign tasks to team members.
-Set due dates and priorities for tasks.
+•	Set due dates and priorities for tasks.
-Track task progress and completion.
+•	Track task progress and completion.

-Project Planning:
+2. Project Planning:

-Create and visualize project timelines.
+•	Create and visualize project timelines.
-Define project milestones and dependencies.
+•	Define project milestones and dependencies.
-Allocate resources and estimate project costs.
+•	Allocate resources and estimate project costs.

-Collaboration:
+3. Collaboration:

-Foster communication with team members through project-specific channels.
+•	Foster communication with team members through project-specific channels.
-Share documents, updates, and feedback within the platform.
+•	Share documents, updates, and feedback within the platform.
-Integrate with popular communication tools.
+•	Integrate with popular communication tools.

-Document Management:
+4. Document Management:

-Upload and organize project-related documents.
+•	Upload and organize project-related documents.
-Version control to track document revisions.
+•	Version control to track document revisions.
-Ensure easy access and sharing of essential files.
+•	Ensure easy access and sharing of essential files.

-Reporting and Analytics:
+5. Reporting and Analytics:

-Generate customizable reports on project progress, timelines, and budget.
+•	Generate customizable reports on project progress, timelines, and budget.
-Gain insights into team productivity and workload.
+•	Gain insights into team productivity and workload.
-Identify areas for improvement and optimization.
+•	Identify areas for improvement and optimization.